What is Fitness to Practise?

 - - Be required to repeat parts of their programme

 - - Be required to interrupt studies

-- - Expelled from programme
+- - Expelled from their programme

 In cases where a student is facing allegations under the Code of Student Conduct as well, the Fitness to Practise procedures would normally take precedence.